-The firm whose wage policies we discuss can be considered unusual for the sector "machine building and metal works" and for the oblast where it is located, certainly as far as its wage policies are concerned.
-Figure 2 shows a real monthly wage paid by our firm in 1997 and 1998, which is more than 50 percent higher than the wage paid in the sector and more than double the wage paid in the region.
-In the aftermath of the crisis we see a precipitous fall of the real wage in our firm, while wages in the economy at large, the region and the sector show a more moderate fall.
-After the crisis the real wage profile in the firm stays flat but shows a continuous rise for the three aggregates.
+Figure 2 compares average real monthly wages paid by our firm during the period from 1997 to 2002 to real monthly wages in the local labor market, the sector our firm belongs to and to wages in the Russian economy.
+While wage trends in the sector, region (oblast) and nationwide economy are similar, our firm pays initially substantially higher wages.
+In the aftermath of the crisis we see a precipitous fall of the real wage in our firm, while real wages in the economy at large, the region and the sector show a more moderate fall.
+In the years following the crisis average real wages remain virtually unchanged in our firm but rise continuously for the three aggregates.
 By 2003 the average real wage in the economy and the sector exceed that in our firm.
 It is noteworthy, though, that the average regional wage remains below the firm's average wage even in 2003.